Four broad categories:

 Southern Athletics League (SAL): Regional mixed senior league, U17s and U20s can compete, but only senior weights (throws) and heights (hurdles) are used .

-British Athletics League (BAL): National senior men’s league, for U20 and seniors.
+National Athletic League: National senior men’s and women’s league for U20 and seniors.
 U17s can compete at the discretion of team management if they meet the senior AAA Grade 3 standard.
 Senior weights (throws) and heights (hurdles) are used.
 Tends to be a higher standard of competition than the SAL and selection is based on performance.

 Open meetings, competitions organised by clubs, entry fees apply and individual entry only, some have closing dates and no late or entry on the day.
 Information obtained from viewing local club web sites or http://www.openmeetings.co.uk/